Pirates vs. Giants Player Props Betting Odds

-Bryan Reynolds and LaMonte Wade Jr are two of the players with prop bets for the taking when the Pittsburgh Pirates and the San Francisco Giants square off at PNC Park on Saturday (beginning at 7:05 PM ET).
+Player prop bet odds for LaMonte Wade Jr, Bryan Reynolds and others are available when the San Francisco Giants visit the Pittsburgh Pirates at PNC Park on Sunday (first pitch at 12:05 PM ET).

 Bet on this matchup or its props with BetMGM!